baitmooth/snow/.github/ISSUE_TEMPLATE/requesting-new-icons.md

 ---
-name: Icon request
+name: Requesting new icons
 about: Icon request for Snow
-title: Icon request
+title: New Icon request
-labels: icon-request, small request
+labels: new icons, small request
-assignees: ''
+assignees: baitmooth

 ---